bpadgette/ozone/README.md

 > [!IMPORTANT]
 > I test builds with clang and GCC, and the root-level Makefile allows you to as well since it defines most of its binaries in variables.
-> `CC` is defined for example, i.e. `CC=gcc make build` would allow you to overwrite the default value clang and build with GCC.
+> `CC` is defined for example, i.e. `make build CC=gcc` would allow you to overwrite the default value clang and build with GCC.

 ```bash
 make build